aufdenkampe/WikiSRATMicroService/README.md

 ## Running the Jupyter Notebook

-There is a simple demonstration called `WikiSRAT_Demo.ipynb` that will link to a database of pre-modeled results from GWLF-E. This script uses the dependencies that are saved in `WikiSRAT.yml`.
+There is a simple demonstration called `WikiSRAT_Demo.ipynb` that will link to a database of pre-modeled results from GWLF-E, calculated through Model My Watershed.
+This script uses the dependencies that are saved in `WikiSRAT.yml`.
 To restore this environment, follow the below example.
 For this, you will need to have recieved a config file from ANS that has the login information.
 ```
 conda env create -f WikiSRAT.yml
 ```